 Responsibilities

-In addition to the general duties listed in the Introduction, the chair and vice chair of the committee r will work directly with the other committee chairs, council chairs, executive committee and association management.
+In addition to the general duties listed in the Introduction, the chair and vice chair of the committee will work directly with the other committee chairs, council chairs, executive committee and association management.
 The chair and vice chair will also work in conjunction with staff and with the website vendor to continually update content and expand capabilities for the website and improve user experience.

 The vice chair coordinates and supports the committee chairs’ work by gathering information on: